Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 and an error of 77.4.

 For this example, it is only the frequency which made convergence difficult.
-Even starting at $(10, 1, 1, 1)$ converges to the correct solution.
+Even starting at $(10, 1, 1, 1)$, the program converges to the correct solution.
 This makes sense, the local line minimum is much closer than the true minimum in $\omega$-space, so that is what the program naturally converges to.

 ### Mortivated